 What size is the foot?

 - United Rentals offers three different sizes — small, medium and large.
-Small rammer compactors should be used for the most narrow areas, such as around pipelines or small trenches.
+Small rammer compactors should be used for the narrowest areas, such as around pipelines or small trenches.
 Medium-size and large-size jumping jack rammers are designed for larger areas such as preparing concrete sites or driveways.

-- Depending on the type of soil and the moisture content, these rammer tampers can offer up to one inch deep compaction.
-Rammers pack a lot of punch: they have up to 32,000 lbs of impact force onto a small surface area.
+- Depending on the type of soil and the moisture content, these rammer tampers can offer up to 1” deep compaction.
+Rammers pack a lot of punch: they have up to 32,000 lbs. of impact force onto a small surface area.
 That is why rammers are ideal for cohesive soils and asphalt.

-- What compacts better — jumping jack rammers or plate compactor?
+What compacts better — jumping jack rammers or plate compactors?